 If you don’t have a place in your home for a permanent install or live in an apartment, a removable pole is best.
 The other reason I feel that a removable pole is the best piece of pole fitness equipment is that you can change your mind about its location and it’s easier to install.
 This is perfect for your average household user.

 Removable poles come in both static and spinning form.
 As a pole fitness instructor, I know from experience that beginners always prefer a spinning pole.
 They are easier to use.
-On the other hand, a static pole will help develop your strength and grip faster since you have to use more force to create momentum which also gives you get a better workout.
+On the other hand, a static pole will help develop your strength and grip faster.
+Especially, since you have to use more force to create momentum which also gives you get a better workout.

 There are dangers when buying pole fitness equipment.
 You must learn about how to choose a dance pole that is sturdy and safe.